alistaircol/ac-website/content/articles/php-sonarqube-analysis-docker.md

     -Dsonar.scm.disabled=true
 ```

-* Line number 5 will change the network mode, adding `network=sonarnet` does not hook into that network.
+* Line number 6 will change the network mode, adding `network=sonarnet` does not hook into that network.
 Instead, the `host` option for `network` acts like you would imagine given the name.
-* Line number 6 is important.
+* Line number 7 is important.
 Without this, the scanner is unable to send its analysis to the server.
+* Line number 13 will need to be changed to use your token generated.
 * Line number 15 is also important.
 Without this, I was unable to run the scanner.

 Read more about the options for sonar scanner [here](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/).